Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Factor Quantile Models

 Multiple methods have been applied to interpolate a continuous distribution from the estimated quantiles: \citet{koenker1982} use a step function which assigns the value of the next smallest quantile in ${\tau\in \mathbbm{Q}}$.
 This method is adapted by \citet{cenesizoglu2008} and \citet{pedersen2015}; kernel density estimations, e.g. with Gaussian or Epanechnikov kernel, can be employed as in \citet{koenker2010} and \citet{gaglianone2012}; or shape-preservation can be maximized using the Piecewise Cubic Hermite Interpolating Polynomials (PCHIP) algorithm of \citet{fritsch1980}.
-We prefer the third alternative because the interpolation is continuously differentiable and preserves the monotonicity defined by the estimated quantiles (so it guarantees a well-defined interpolated distribution).
-Unlike kernels, it imposes no assumptions about the shape and preserves the original pattern well even if $\mathbbm{Q}$ has low cardinality -- see \autoref{Section:Example}.
+We explain our reasons for using the third alternative in the next section.

 Given a vector ${\mathbf{x}}^*$ of values for the common factors, denote the interpolated conditional distribution functions by $\hat{F}_{i}|{\mathbf{x}}^*$, for $i=1,\ldots,n$.
 The probability integral transform variables are uniformly distributed if the forecast is probabilistically calibrated and will only be independent if the residuals $\varepsilon_{i}|{\mathbf{x}}^*={F}_{i}-\hat{F}_{i}|{\mathbf{x}}^*$ are independent which may be not the case unless the factor model perfectly represents the regressand without any missing variables or similar problems.
 Otherwise, we capture dependence using an extension of Sklar's theorem to conditional copulas due to \citet{patton2006} which represents a joint conditional distribution in terms of a unique conditional copula defined by